jackfrancisdalton/gRPCAndKafkaExample/README.md

 To execute the Turbo scripts you simply run `pnpm turbo run build` or `pnpm turbo run dev`.

 # WIP: Future Improvements:
-- clean up env variables binding in each app
-- generate the Readme content
-- clean up logging so it's more maintainable and informative for people using the app
+- Clean up logging so it's more maintainable and informative for people using the app
 - Add Kafka docker container and integrate some basic behaviour